Stephen Bishop (singer)

 Earl Stephen Bishop (born November 14, 1951) is an American singer-songwriter, actor, and guitarist.
-His biggest hits include "On and On", "It Might Be You" and "Save It for a Rainy Day".
-He has appeared in and contributed musically to many motion pictures, including National Lampoon's Animal House.
+His biggest hits include "On and On", "It Might Be You", and "Save It for a Rainy Day".
+He has also written many different songs for other artists, such as Barbra Streisand, Phil Collins and Art Garfunkel.
+He contributed musically and appeared in many motion pictures including National Lampoon's Animal House.

-Life and career

-Beginnings
+Early life, family, and education

-Bishop was born and raised in San Diego, California, and attended Will C. Crawford High School.
-Originally a clarinetist, he persuaded his brother to buy him a guitar after seeing the Beatles on The Ed Sullivan Show.
-In 1967, he formed his first group, the Weeds, a British Invasion-styled band.
+Earl Stephen Bishop was born and raised in San Diego, California.
+Originally a clarinetist, he persuaded his brother to buy him a guitar after seeing the Beatles perform on The Ed Sullivan Show.
+He attended Will C. Crawford High School in San Diego.

+Personal life

+Bishop is married to Liz Kamlet who is also his manager.
+In August 2025 he released his final album, THIMK.
+He explained his reason for this was to spend more time with his child, who his wife had last year.

+Career

+Music

+In 1967, he formed his first group, the Weeds, a British Invasion-style band.
 After the Weeds folded, Bishop moved to Los Angeles in search of a solo recording contract.
-During a lean eight-year period, where he was rejected "by nearly every label and producer," he continued to write songs, eventually landing a $50-a-week job with a publishing house.
+During a lean eight-year period, where he was rejected "by nearly every label and producer".
+He continued to write songs, eventually landing a $50-a-week job with a publishing house.

-Bishop's break came when a friend, Leah Kunkel, gave Art Garfunkel one of Bishop's demo tapes.
-Garfunkel chose two of his songs, "Looking for the Right One" and "The Same Old Tears on a New Background", to record for the platinum album Breakaway.
-Via Garfunkel's patronage, Bishop finally secured a recording contract with ABC Records in 1976.